Junnielexia/DATA-ANALYSIS-TRAINING/README.md

 7. **Machine Learning:** This involves building predictive models using algorithms and statistical models to analyze and make predictions based on the data.
 By understanding these subheadings, you can gain a solid foundation in data analysis and develop the skills necessary to conduct meaningful analysis and draw insightful conclusions from data.
  ***

-## Software and Tools you need to learn
+## Software and Tools you need to learn:
 here's a suggested order for learning the tools and subheadings in data analysis:
 1. **Spreadsheet Software:** Start by learning how to use spreadsheet software such as Microsoft Excel or Google Sheets.
 These tools can be used for basic data analysis tasks such as data cleaning, transformation, and visualization.
 2. **SQL:** Once you're comfortable with spreadsheet software, learn SQL (Structured Query Language).
 SQL is a programming language used to manage and manipulate data stored in relational databases.
 It's a fundamental tool for data analysts, and it's important to learn how to write SQL queries to extract data and perform data analysis tasks.